Medically reviewed by Drugs.com. Last updated on Aug 28, 2020.

 Pregnancy Risk Factor

 [US Boxed Warning]: Drugs that act on the renin-angiotensin system can cause injury and death to the developing fetus.
-Discontinue as soon as possible once pregnancy is detected.
+When pregnancy is detected, discontinue as soon as possible.
 The use of drugs which act on the renin-angiotensin system are associated with oligohydramnios.
 Oligohydramnios, due to decreased fetal renal function, may lead to fetal lung hypoplasia and skeletal malformations.
-Use is also associated with anuria, hypotension, renal failure, skull hypoplasia, and death in the fetus/neonate.
+Oligohydramnios may not appear until after irreversible fetal injury has occurred.
+Use in pregnancy is also associated with anuria, hypotension, renal failure, skull hypoplasia, and death in the fetus/neonate.
 The exposed fetus should be monitored for fetal growth, amniotic fluid volume, and organ formation.
 Infants exposed in utero should be monitored for hyperkalemia, hypotension, and oliguria (exchange transfusions or dialysis may be needed).
 These adverse events are generally associated with maternal use in the second and third trimesters.

-Untreated chronic maternal hypertension is also associated with adverse events in the fetus, infant, and mother.
-The use of angiotensin II receptor blockers is not recommended to treat chronic uncomplicated hypertension in pregnant women and should generally be avoided in women of reproductive potential (ACOG 2013).
+The use of angiotensin II receptor blockers is generally not recommended to treat chronic hypertension in pregnant women (ACOG 203 2019).

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.